Chemistry

 Fermions adhere to the Pauli Exclusion Principle (a theory that holds that two identical fermions cannot share identical quantum states), making Fermi gases easy to study as single-particle systems.

 There are multiple single-particle states with differing energies.
-To discover the fundamental state of an entire system, add one particle at a time until all particles reach states where occupancy levels are minimum – typically those states that contain the least of an individual particle’s energy consumption in terms of system occupancy.
+To discover the fundamental state of an entire system, add one particle at a time until all particles reach states where occupancy levels are minimum – typically those states which contain the least of an individual particle’s energy consumption in terms of system occupancy.

 Fermi energies can be measured when all unoccupied states have been taken over by fermions – meaning even if all energy from a Fermi gas were extracted at once, its fermions will continue to move at high velocity despite any reduction of overall energy available from that gas source.